-When a faculty member responsible for a course has reason to believe that an action of a student falls within one or both of the aforementioned definitions, the faculty member should initiate a conference with the student to present the student with the charge and the evidence.
-If the student admits to the wrong doing, the instructor shall impose an academic sanction.
-The instructor has the prerogative of lowering the grade, assigning a grade of "0" or "F" for the work submitted, assigning an "F" for the entire course, or recommending another penalty, including dismissal from the University.
-In the advent that the student does not admit wrong doing or that no mutually agreeable settlement is reached as a result of the faculty-student conference, the faculty member will consult the department chair.
-(See page 33 for examples).
+When a faculty member responsible for a course has reason to believe that an action of a student involves cheating or plagiarism, the faculty member will initiate a conference with the student to present the student with the charge and the evidence.
+If the student admits to the charge, the instructor shall impose an academic sanction.
+The instructor has the prerogative of lowering the grade, assigning a score of "0" or a grade of "F" for the work submitted, assigning an "F" for the entire course, or recommending another penalty including dismissal from the University.
+In the event the student does not admit to the charge, or that no mutually agreeable settlement is reached between the faculty member and the student, the faculty member will refer the case to the department chair (MVSU Graduate Catalog, 2006-2008).